pingcap/docs-tidb-operator/en/get-started.md

     Check Table Before Drop: false
     ```

-For more details about upgrading the TiDB cluster running in TiDB Operator, consult [Upgrade TiDB Cluster](upgrade-a-tidb-cluster.md).
+For more details about upgrading the TiDB cluster running in TiDB Operator, refer to [Upgrade the TiDB cluster](upgrade-a-tidb-cluster.md).

 ## Destroy the TiDB cluster